apache/druid/docs/design/architecture.md

 #### Broker service

 [Broker](../design/broker.md) services receive queries from external clients and forward those queries to Data servers.
 When Brokers receive results from those subqueries, they merge those results and return them to the caller.
-Typically, you query Brokers rather than querying Historical or MiddleManager services on Data servers directly.
+Typically, you query Brokers rather than querying Historical or Middle Manager services on Data servers directly.

 #### Router service